alidaf/raspberryPi/displayPi/ssd1322-spi/README.md

 Rows correspond to the number of pixels top to bottom but the columns group 4 pixels in each, hence there are 120 columns of 4 pixels.
 Each pixel has a 4-bit address in the display RAM.

 Drawing an arbitrary pixel therefore requires setting the row and column and writing 2 bytes of data that contain the pixel to set.

+####Framebuffer:

+In order to remove the complexity of drawing individual pixels and accounting for any already underlying image, I have implemented a very basic framebuffer as a thread.
+The framebuffer thread simply writes the entire content of the buffer to the display in a constant loop.
+Graphics are simply drawn to the buffer instead, which has a 1:1 pixel mapping with the display.
+The test incorporates an animation of a 64x64 image (from Fallout 4) and an other 256x64 image.

+###To-Do:

+Drawing text with predefined fonts.
+I have some designed a font that I want to use with the display but haven't yet implemented it while I'm busy working on the graphics and graphic primitives.
+Testing with an Arduino library shows up some kerning issues that I want to hae a look at.